 Sure.
 Well, first off, Dan, we have fully integrated that business into the rest of our operations so we don't really look at it as Go on an individual basis.
-As Bill indicated, we're working on obviously all the marketplace integrations as well.
+As Bill indicated, under the Liquidity One transformation, yes, we're working on obviously all the marketplace integrations as well.
 But the performance of that business is strong.
 Many of the new clients that we signed up have been in the manufacturing vertical.
 We again have streamlined that business as part of our realignment initiatives that we announced on October 1, so we're certainly pleased with the direction that we're heading in that vertical.

-Notwithstanding that we have not launched our rebrand, notwithstanding that we're doing a bunch of internal integration efforts under Liquidity One, the sales leadership, the account management leadership is doing a terrific job in our capital assets group.
-It's one global P&L that the artefact around legacy marketplace brands has really gone away.
-And so the cross-selling that's happening in the Americas, in the Europe, middle east and Africa, and in Asia-Pacific is what is enabling growth there.
+Notwithstanding that we have not launched our rebrand, notwithstanding that we're doing a bunch of internal integration efforts under Liquidity One, the sales leadership, the account management leadership is doing a terrific job in our Capital Assets Group.
+It's one global P&L that the artifact around legacy marketplace brands has really gone away.
+And so the cross-selling that's happening in the Americas, in the Europe, Middle East and Africa, and in Asia-Pacific is what is enabling growth there.
 So we're probably a little ahead of schedule on the CAG business growing the way it's growing.